mobileink/lab.clj.antlr/doc/testrig.md

 [@8,8:7='<EOF>',<-1>,2:8]
 $
 ```

-Show the tree as nested syntax:
+Show the tree as nested syntax use `-tree`:

 ```
 $ ./grun.sh org.mobileink.antlr.Clojure file -tree
 (do (+ 1 2))